akshatjaviya02/Akshat-Javiya-my-projects/README.md

 # CardGen - Full Stack Developer                                                                 Dec 2023 - Present
-Collaborated with a partner for implementation in a project aimed at developing and sharing digital cards.
-Operated databases to facilitate document storage and retrieve data in an optimized way.
-We have built our own OCR model and a modified location-sharing script in Python.
+Collaborated with a partner to implement a project to develop and share digital cards.
+We built our own OCR model and modified a location-sharing script in Python.
+The backend was developed using Flask, AWS, and Firebase, a mobile framework for React Native.
+The application includes user registration, the ability to design cards on mobile, and the ability to send dynamic content.
-Built backend was developed with Flask, AWS, and Firebase, a mobile framework for React Native, and features user registration, the ability to design cards on mobile as well as sending out dynamic. https://github.com/Capstone-Project-CardGen
+The application is designed to be easy to use and includes various features that make it a valuable tool for users. https://github.com/Capstone-Project-CardGen

 # PetStore API - Backend Developer	                                                              Mar 2024 - May 2024